Press Release: “CONTINUITY – FAIRNESS – SUPPORT”

 - Front des réalisateurs indépendants du Canada (FRIC)

-- Friends of Canadian Broadcasting
+- FRIENDS of Canadian Broadcasting

 - Forum for Research and Policy in Communications (FRPC)